raphschryn-moneybox/moneybox-withdrawal/README.md

 # Moneybox Money Withdrawal

+## Code Explanation

+- **PayInLimit Property:**
+  In `Domain/Account.cs`, the `PayInLimit` property has been changed from a `const` to a standard variable with a private setter.
+This allows each `Account` to have different pay-in limits if needed.
+Its default value is set to the previous constant value.

+- **Encapsulated Balance Changes:**
+  Methods to handle balance changes (such as `Withdraw`, `PayIn`, and related validations) have been implemented directly within the `Account` domain model.
+  This allows sensitive properties like `Balance` to have private setters, preserving the integrity of account state.

+- **Notification Timing:**
+  Notifications (e.g., low funds, approaching pay-in limit) are now triggered *after* the database update, ensuring customers are only notified once their account state has successfully changed.
+  This prevents confusing notifications if a database error occurs.

+- **Amount Validation:**
+  Validation has been added for the `amount` parameter in both service methods (`TransferMoney` and `WithdrawMoney`) to reject invalid transactions early.

+- **Mocking Strategy:**
+  Unit tests use **NSubstitute** instead of **Moq** due to recent controversies around Moq collecting telemetry data.

+- **Error Handling for Missing Accounts:**
+  The code assumes that `GetAccountById(Guid accountId)` will throw an exception if the account does not exist.
+  If this is not the case, explicit null checks should be added.

+## Nice to Have (Out of Scope)

+- If a money transfer fails because the recipient’s account would exceed its pay-in limit, currently **only the sender is notified** via an exception.
+  Ideally, the recipient should also be notified.

+- Transfers should be wrapped in a **database transaction** to prevent money from disappearing (or magically being created) if an error occurs midway.

+- **Input Validation:**
+  Integrating `FluentValidation` for cleaner, reusable validation rules would improve input handling.

+- **Framework Upgrade:**
+  Upgrade the solution from **.NET 5** to **.NET 9**.

+- **Account Reset:**
+  Implement scheduled resets (daily, weekly, or monthly) for `PaidIn` and `Withdrawn` properties.

+- **Overdraft Functionality:**
+  Extend the `Account` model to support controlled overdrafts.

+- **Further Integration Tests:**
+  Add integration tests covering sequences of operations, such as **withdraw then transfer**, to verify consistent behavior over multiple actions.

+# Task

 The solution contains a .NET core library (Moneybox.App) which is structured into the following 3 folders:

 * Domain - this contains the domain models for a user and an account, and a notification service.